Aaron J. Ihde: Career

 After teaching for the academic year 1941–1942 at Butler University in Indianapolis, Ihde became an instructor of chemistry at the University of Wisconsin–Madison 1942–1945; he was hired as a tenure-track assistant professor in 1945.
 He was eventually promoted to full professor and retired as professor emeritus in 1980.

 At the beginning of his career at UW Madison, he taught the introductory chemistry courses, but once on the tenure track, in 1946, he also revived the course on the history of chemistry which had been taught by Louis Kahlenberg until 1940.
 From 1947 until his retirement in 1980, Ihde taught an interdisciplinary course on "The Physical Universe".
-For the academic year 1951–1952 he gave lectures at Havard University on the history of science at as a Carnegie Intern in General Education.
+For the academic year 1951–1952 he gave lectures at Harvard University on the history of science at as a Carnegie Intern in General Education.
 At Harvard he came into contact with James B. Conant, George Sarton, Thomas S. Kuhn, Gerald Holton and I. Bernard Cohen.

 In chemistry, Ihde was known for his work on the purity and safety of foods and pharmaceuticals.
 From 1955 to 1968, he was a member of the Wisconsin Food Standards Advisory Committee and chaired the committee for two years.
 In the early 1960s Ihde and other UW Madison professors, including Grant Cottam (1918–2009), James F. Crow, Arthur D. Hasler, Hugh Iltis, Karl Francis Schmidt (1922–2016), and Van Rensselaer Potter, advocated publicity for Rachel Carson’s Silent Spring and investigation of possible harmful effects of pesticides.

 His 1964 book The Development of Modern Chemistry was a standard work in the US for several decades.
 For many years, beginning in 1969, he was the editor of the newsletter Badger Chemist, as successor to Emory D. Fisher (1908–1969).

 In addition to his chemistry professorship, in 1957 Ihde received a formal joint appointment as professor in UW Madison's department of the history of science.
 Henry Guerlac, Robert C. Stauffer (1913–1992), and Marshall Clagett were the primary founders of UW Madison's history of science department, which included a notable book collection on the early history of chemistry purchased by the university from Dexter Award-winning amateur historian of chemistry Denis Duveen.
-Ihde published on Paracelsus, Robert Boyle, Amadeo Avogadro, Michael Faraday, Robert Bunsen, and Adolf von Baeyer, on the history of chemistry in the United States, and on the history of pure food laws.
+Ihde published on Paracelsus, Robert Boyle, Amedeo Avogadro, Michael Faraday, Robert Bunsen, and Adolf von Baeyer, on the history of chemistry in the United States, and on the history of pure food laws.
 He supervised the historian of chemistry and future Johns Hopkins University history of science department head Owen Hannaway's first position in the US in 1966.